lilsnoops2/anm_itops_playbooks/README.md

 ### `http_server`
 This playbook adds an ACL to an existing http-server enabled switch.
 Also supports removing the http-server config

-Supported OS:
+**Supported OS**
 * IOS
 * IOS/XE

 **Variables**
-- `acl_ips`: Required if remove not set.
-Type List of string.
+- `acl_ips`: (Required if remove not set): Type List of string.
 These are the subnets that will be put into the ACL.
 Example. acl_ips=["10.16.0.0 0.0.255.255", "10.17.0.0 0.0.255.255"]
-- `acl_name`: Required if remove not set.
-Type string.
+- `acl_name`: (Required if remove not set): Type string.
 The name of the ACL that will be applied to the http-server
-- `remove`: Required if acl_ips and acl_name are not set.
-Type bool.
+- `remove`: (Required if acl_ips and acl_name are not set): Type bool.
 Set to "true" to remove the http-server config from the switch.
 This is mutually exclusive to the acl_ips and acl_name variables.
 Do not set this and acl_ips/acl_name.
-- `enable_secret`: Optional: enable secret if device requires it
+- `enable_secret`: (Optional): enable secret if device requires it

 **Examples**
 Add new ACL to a device with acl_ips defined in inventory.ini